GPS signals: L2C frequency information

 An immediate effect of having two civilian frequencies being transmitted is the civilian receivers can now directly measure the ionospheric error in the same way as dual frequency P(Y)-code receivers.
 However, users utilizing the L2C signal alone, can expect 65% more position uncertainty due to ionospheric error than with the L1 signal alone.

 Military (M-code)

-A major component of the modernization process is a new military signal.
+A major component of the modernization process is a new military signal (on L1M and L2M).
 Called the Military code, or M-code, it was designed to further improve the anti-jamming and secure access of the military GPS signals.

 Very little has been published about this new, restricted code.
 It contains a PRN code of unknown length transmitted at 5.115 MHz.
 Unlike the P(Y)-code, the M-code is designed to be autonomous, meaning that a user can calculate their position using only the M-code signal.
 From the P(Y)-code's original design, users had to first lock onto the C/A code and then transfer the lock to the P(Y)-code.
 Later, direct-acquisition techniques were developed that allowed some users to operate autonomously with the P(Y)-code.